http301PermanentRedirect/all-of-creation/Welcome to All of Creation.md

 ## Gameplay Information
 ===

-The concept of the game is that the party is investigating the disappearance of the entire population of a nearby town.
+The concept of the game is that the party is investigating the disappearance of the entire population of a nearby town (it is also possible that you reside in the town and all your neighbors have vanished).
 There is a larger mystery at hand, but that's to discover in play.

 As for setting feel, rather than mideval England, I'm going more for an Italian Renaissance feeling.
 Black-powder weapons exist, mostly as muzzle-loaded smooth-bore snaplocks (some experts use rifled barrels to improve accuracy over distance).
 Metallurgy and science have advanced *just enough* that mechanical clocks are starting to be built for astrologers/astronomers/etc. The reference for black powder weapons is in the DMG if you need to look it up.